mjsalerno/UnoBot/README.md

 # UnoBot

 UnoBot is IRC bot that is written in java.
 It has a pircbot back end so its easy to change settings.
 The bot connects to an IRC server/channel and allows members of the channel to play a game of uno.
 It also has an AI so it can play too.

 ## Installation

 1. open the UnoBot/src/uno2/unoBotMain.java file
 2. edit the top variables apropriatly
-3. run the make script in UnoBot/
+3. run the make script in UnoBot
 4. run the UnoBot.jar

 ## Usage